top of page

 Biography

 Dr. Belinda Hernandez-Arriaga, LCSW, is an educator, advocate, and visionary leader fueled by love and courage.
 As the Founder and Executive Director of Ayudando Latinos A Soñar (ALAS) in Half Moon Bay, she has transformed the farmworker community, infusing it with cultural pride and unyielding hope.
-Under her leadership, the Coast’s first affordable housing for farmworker elders became a reality, and mental health care for immigrants was reimagined with arts, culture, and community at the center.
+Under her leadership, she has pushed for the Coast’s first affordable housing for farmworker elders.
+Her work in the field of mental health care for immigrants has been transformative- reimagined with arts, culture, and community at the center.
 A beloved mentor and award-winning author of a children’s book on family separation, Belinda championed farmworkers’ needs during the pandemic and led her community’s healing after a mass shooting.
 From the southern border to the White House, her advocacy has touched countless lives and inspires change rooted in our collective humanity.
+As a Licensed Clinical Social Worker she is committed to changing systems that empower community strengths.

-A passionate educator, Dr. Hernandez-Arriaga teaches at the University of San Francisco, inspiring the next generation of counselors and activists.
+Holding a Doctorate in Education, Dr. Hernandez-Arriaga is an Assistant Professor at the University of San Francisco, inspiring the next generation of clinical counselors and activists.
 At ALAS, She has built groundbreaking partnerships with USF and Stanford to lead pioneering research on the power of culturally responsive mental health care.
 She has helped to publish works like There Is a Monster in My House, Cultura Cura, and Olvidados Entre la Cosecha, which illuminate the emotional experiences of undocumented and mixed-status youth.
-Belinda has presented ALAS’s findings at major conferences such as the American Psychological Association and the Pediatric Academic Societies, resulting in groundbreaking tools including the first-ever Spanish-language instrument to measure immigration trauma.
+Recently Belinda helped to found the Colibri Research Center at ALAS, developing groundbreaking studies including her current work to develop an instrument to measure immigration trauma.
 Dr. Belinda's work has positioned ALAS as a national model for community-driven, mental health programs that champion the belief that La Cultura Cura, that culture cures.

 Published Books